Vanier Canada Graduate Scholarship Program

 - research potential (research history, interest in discovery, proposed research and potential contribution, potential benefit to Canadians, anticipated outcomes)

-- university selection committees review all applications (October 2013)
+- university selection committees review supported applications (October 2014)

-- recommended applications forwarded to the national competition (by November 6, 2013)
+- recommended applications forwarded to the national competition by November 5, 2014

 - nominations reviewed by peer review selection committee at the agency (each agency forwards top 70 candidates)

-- if recommended by the agency committee, it is forwarded to the Vanier Peer Review committee (166 to 167 awardees each year)
+- if recommended by the agency committee, it is forwarded to the Vanier Peer Review committee (167 awardees each year)

 Questions?
-Contact your Graduate Admissions and Records Officer in the Faculty of Graduate and Postdoctoral Studies.
+Contact Cherie Mongeon, Graduate Financial Aid and Awards Officer in the Faculty of Graduate and Postdoctoral Studies.